Canvas Migration and HTML Files

 Fig 2: HTML content after rebuild

-Most course units are delivered in a weekly format and so we will create a Module called ‘Week1: Appropriate title’.
+1. Using the purple ‘+ Module‘ button at the top of the page, create a new module.
+Most course units are delivered in a weekly format and so we will create a Module called ‘Week 1: Appropriate title’.

 In this example each Page title has been prefixed with weekNumber.itemNumber …(e.g. 2.1 for 1st item in Week 2).
 Doing this prevents the creation of lots of pages with the same name in the back end of Canvas, useful should you need to differentiate between them later on.

-The Rich Content Editor allows you to input text and media into the page but for this task we need to add some HTML code so switch the editor into HTML view by clicking the </> button at the bottom.
+2. This will take you to The Rich Content Editor (RCE).
+The RCE allows you to input text and media into the page but for this task we need to add some HTML code, so, switch the editor into HTML view by selecting the ‘</>‘ button at the bottom.

-<p><iframe src=”” width=”100%” height=”1000″ ></iframe></p>
+<p><iframe src="" width="100%" height="1000" ></iframe></p>

 <p><iframe src=”https://canvas.manchester.ac.uk/files/xxxxxxx/download?download_frd=1” width=”100%” height=”1000″ ></iframe></p>